Völkerabfälle: Critique

-Roman Rozdolsky analyses Engels' position in his book Engels and the 'Nonhistoric' Peoples: the National Question in the Revolution of 1848.
+Roman Rosdolsky analyses Engels' position in his book Engels and the 'Nonhistoric' Peoples: the National Question in the Revolution of 1848.

 There are two ways to look at Marx and Engels: as the creators of a brilliant, but in its deepest essence, thoroughly critical, scientific method; or as church fathers of some sort, the bronzed figures of a monument.
 Those who have the latter vision will not have found this study to their taste.
 We, however, prefer to see them as they were in reality.

 Rosdolsky examines Engels' viewpoint at length.
 Both Marx and Engels had supported the 1848 revolution which had spread throughout Europe.
 They saw this as a necessary first step towards the Socialist revolution, which was hoped to be imminent.
 However, the forces of reaction rallied in Klemens von Metternich's Austria in October 1848 with the brutal suppression of the Vienna Uprising.
 Engels was prompted to write his article thanks to the Austrian Slavs' rejection of the opportunity to liberate themselves from the oppressive rule of the Habsburgs, as well their enthusiastic embrace of Metternich’s counter-revolution.

-Andrzej Walicki in his analysis of Engel's stance in his book Marxism and the Leap to the Kingdom of Freedom: The Rise and Fall of the Communist Utopia stated:

-Engels did not hesitate to say that entire nations are reactionary, that this is what the Slavic nations of the Habsburg monarchy turned out to be, and that their opposition to the German-Hungarian revolution qualifies them for total extermination.